 - Apologizing for a company shortfall like a website shortfall.

 3. Act now emails

 Now that you have an idea of the value that email personalization and follow-ups can add to your business, all that’s left to do is to start creating your personalized email campaigns to see which tactic works best for your audience.
-And don't forget to follow up on your email messages (only if you do not get a response on your initial email after a specified time).

 Segmenting your customers, providing a personalized shopping experience, and timely follow-ups take effort.
 Still, the investment of time and money you make today can quickly increase revenue and take your business to the next level.